dant14/Delta-sessions/Week2/Task2/README.md

 ## Introduction
 The C language is the most popular coding language for non-website applications (sometimes even used for those!).
 It can be simple yet also very complex.

-Fortunately for you guys the Arduino has made it as simple as can be.
+Fortunately for you guys Arduino is made to be simple.
 It provides many libraries that mostly do everything for you, you just need to know which functions to use.

 Enough talk.